Rhubarb Shortcake Dessert

 - 2 tablespoons finely chopped walnuts

 - Combine flour and sugar; cut in butter until crumbly.
-Press into a greased 13-in. x 9-in. baking dish.
+Press into a greased 13x9-in. baking dish.
 Bake at 350° for 10-15 minutes or until lightly browned.
 Cool.

 - In a bowl, beat egg yolks; add the sugar, flour and salt.
-Stir in the rhubarb, cream and orange peel; pour over crust.
-Bake at 350° for 50-60 minutes or until a knife inserted near the center comes out clean.
+Stir in the rhubarb, cream and orange zest; pour over crust.
+Bake at 350° for 50-60 minutes or until a knife inserted in the center comes out clean.

-Originally published as Rhubarb Shortcake Dessert in Light & Tasty April/May 2005, p11
+Originally published as Rhubarb Cake Dessert in Light & Tasty April/May 2005